PALab/place/README.txt

 A goal of PyPAL is to develop a repository of instrument drivers for laboratory automation.
 In addition, rapid development of compatible processing software will streamline laboratory activity from acquisition through data analysis.

 To install PyPAL from the source:
-Download the source code, and unzip `PyPAL-master.zip`.
-In the `PyPAL-master` folder, run:
+Download the source code and unzip `PyPAL-master.zip`.
+From the `PyPAL-master` folder, run the following from the command line to install:

 python setup.py install